 This page contains links to free math worksheets for Number Patterns problems.
-Click one of the buttons below to view a worksheet and its answer key.
-You can also use the 'Worksheets' menu on the side of this page to find worksheets on other math topics.
+Click one of the buttons below to see all of the worksheets in each set.
+You can also use the ‘Worksheets’ menu on the side of this page to find worksheets on other math topics.

 The number pattern worksheets on this page a great practice for math tests your students will encounter in the classroom or on state evaluations.
 While number patterns are frequently addressed only briefly in many math curricula, practice with number patterns is a great way to boost not just test scores but number fluency.

 Number patterns are a very common type of problem where a student is given a sequence of numbers and asked to identify how that list is generated and what the next values will be.
 They are regular features on standardized tests and you will also find them as part of the Common Core standard (specifically 4.0A.C.5) in the United States.
 Simple number patterns are typically introduced in 4th grade and their concepts are reinforced through 5th and 6th grade, but more complex geometric number patterns with more complex rules (such as the Fibonacci sequence) are common test questions all the way through high school grades.

 Teaching students to identify and comprehend number patterns goes beyond fundamental arithmetic skills and teaches logic and pattern recognition skills as well.
 In a typical number pattern problem, a student is given a sequence of numbers and then has to describe the rule or pattern that generates the numbers.
 Often the problem will ask the student to provide the following numbers in the pattern, but some problem variants will also request the preceding numbers.
 Requiring a student to work a pattern forward and in reverse is one way to insure complete comprehension.